TITHI-KHAN/TensorFlow-Basics-Implementation-in-Python_Cat-Image-Classification/README.md

 7. **Prediction and Visualization**: After training, the model makes predictions on a sample image (`Cats.jpg`) and visualizes the result along with the image.
 It also saves the model for future use.

-8. **Model Evaluation**: The saved model is loaded, and then, predictions are made on a random image (`dog.jpg`).
+8. **Model Evaluation**: The saved model is loaded, and then, predictions are made on a random image (`dog.jpg`),  (`Horse.jpg`), and  (`car.jpg`).
 The prediction label, confidence, and prediction value are printed, and the image with the prediction label is visualized.